 Purpose

-This topic describes the general syntax of the SELECT statement.
-For more information about other SELECT statements, see:
+This section mainly describes the general SELECT syntax.
+For other SELECT related syntax, see:

 Privilege requirements

-To execute a SELECT statement, the current user must have the SELECT privilege.
-For more information about privileges in OceanBase Database, see Privilege types in MySQL mode.
+To execute the SELECT statement, the current user must have the SELECT privilege.
+For more information about the privileges of OceanBase Database, see Privilege types in MySQL mode.

 Syntax